-Bruins Focus: Lightning, Maple Leafs Up Next As Boston Looks To Continue Success
+NESN

 What You Need To Know

-Many expected Tampa Bay and Boston to meet in the Eastern Conference Final last year, but the Columbus Blue Jackets swept the Lightning in the first round of the playoffs.
-This will be the first time these two teams meet this season after Tampa Bay went 3-1-0 against the Black and Gold in 2018-19.
+Many expected Tampa Bay and Boston to meet in the Eastern Conference semifinals last year, but the Columbus Blue Jackets swept the Lightning in the first round.
+This will be the first time the B’s and Bolts meet this season, with Tampa Bay going 3-1-0 in the season series in 2018-19.
 The Lightning are 2-2-1 through five games and have a matchup with the 2-1-2 Montreal Canadiens on Tuesday before making their way to Boston.

 As for the Maple Leafs, it likely will feel like a playoff game when the puck drops at Scotiabank Arena.
-Toronto once again had its Stanley Cup dreams crushed by Boston in a seven-game first round series last season.
-The B’s were 3-1 in their four meetings with their division rival in the 2018-19 regular season.
+Toronto once again had its Stanley Cup dreams crushed by Boston in a seven-game first-round series last season.
+The B’s were 3-1 in their four regular-season meetings with the Leafs last season.
 Toronto will play two more games, one at home against the Minnesota Wild and one on the road against the Washington Capitals, before taking on the Bruins.

-Both Tampa Bay and Toronto have struggled a bit on the penalty kill, something Boston has done well early this season, but the Bruins will need to come out strong and try to put their second period struggles behind them if they want to keep the momentum going to finish out the week.
+Both Tampa Bay and Toronto have struggled a bit on the penalty kill (72.2 and 77.8 percent, respectively), while Boston’s 31.3 power-play percentage is fifth in the league.
+But the Bruins will need to play a full 60 minutes and put their second-period struggles behind them if they want to keep the momentum going this week.

 Who Bruins Need To Watch Out For

 Tampa Bay features four players with three goals and five with at least three assists.
-Despite imploding in last year’s playoffs, the Lightning still are a powerhouse with names like Steven Stamkos, Nikita Kucherov, Brayden Point and Kevin Shattenkirk, to name a few.
-The Lightning have scored fewer than three goals just one time so far this season, so whether it’s Tuukka Rask or Jaroslav Halak who gets the call between the pipes, they will need to stand on their heads in order to overcome the loaded Tampa Bay offense.
+Despite imploding in last year’s playoffs, the Lightning still are a powerhouse that boasts the likes of Steven Stamkos, Nikita Kucherov and Brayden Point, among others.
+The Lightning have scored fewer than three goals just one time so far this season, so whether it’s Tuukka Rask or Jaroslav Halak between the pipes for Boston, they will need to be on their A-game in order to overcome Tampa’s loaded offense.

-Toronto bolstered its defense in the offseason with the addition of Tyson Barrie a year after signing John Tavares to provide some reinforcement to the offense.
-The star forward already has five points through the team’s first five games, while Auston Matthews (six goals, one assist), Mitch Marner (two goals, four assists) and William Nylander (two goals, three assists) pose a consistent threat to put pucks on net.
-But Toronto has surrendered at least five goals on three occasions, including a 7-3 loss to the Lightning.
-Backup goalie Michael Hutchinson boasts a slightly higher save percentage (.894) than Frederik Andersen (.886).
-So if Boston’s offense can continue to hammer off shots, it may spell bad news for the netminders.
+Toronto shook up its defense in the offseason, most notably adding Tyson Barrie one year after signing John Tavares to provide some reinforcement to the offense.
+Tavares already has five points through the team’s first five games, while Auston Matthews (six goals, one assist), Mitch Marner (two goals, four assists) and William Nylander (two goals, three assists) pose a consistent threat to put pucks on net.
+But Toronto has surrendered at least five goals on three occasions, including in a 7-3 loss to the Lightning.
+Backup goalie Michael Hutchinson boasts a slightly higher save percentage (.894) than Frederik Andersen (.886), so if Boston’s offense can continue hammering shots, it may spell bad news for the netminders.

 Thumbnail photo via Winslow Townson/USA TODAY Sports Images